Parth-444/Parth-444/README.md

 - 🐦 [Twitter](https://x.com/parth_4_xo)

-### 🔭 What I’m working on:
+## 🔭 What I’m working on:

-- Exploring end-to-end data science pipelines, from data cleaning to model deployment.
+Building AI-powered tools, including RAG-based systems and generative AI applications.

-- Building machine learning models for real-world applications.
+Developing backend systems to support intelligent and scalable solutions.

-### 💡 Interests:
+## 💡 Interests:

-- Data visualization and storytelling.
+- Generative AI, RAG pipelines, and backend development.

-- Open-source contributions.
+- Data visualization, storytelling, and open-source contributions.

-- AI/ML, Development.
+- Exploring AI/ML from research to real-world deployment.

 ### 📫 Let’s connect!
 Feel free to reach out for collaborations, discussions, or just to chat about data science, AI, or tech in general.